scylladb/scylladb/docs/operating-scylla/security/security-checklist.rst

 Encryption on Transit, Client to Node and Node to Node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Encryption on Transit protects your communication against a 3rd interception on the network connection.
-Configure Scylla to use TLS/SSL for all the connections.
-Use TLS/SSL to encrypt communication between Scylla nodes and client applications.
+Configure ScyllaDB to use TLS/SSL for all the connections.
+Use TLS/SSL to encrypt communication between ScyllaDB nodes and client applications.

 .. only:: enterprise